SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%geteveryrolemenu**
     Info: Admin only.
 Gets you every role menu entry currently saved.

-**%help** `<subcommand>`
+**%help**
-    Info: The help command is broken into subcommands cause there were too many commands to list.
-Available subcommands are: admin, info, mm, util, misc, fun.
+    Info: The help command is broken into a dropdown cause there were too many commands to list.
+Available dropdowns are: admin, info, mm, util, misc, fun.
 The admin help command is admin only.
-    Example: `%help info`

 **%invite**
     Info: Gets you our vanity URL invite link.